cthoyt/cthoyt.github.io/_posts/2025/2025-12-09-biohackathon-de-2025.md

 OERbservatory, OERbservatory to TeSS, and then to upload to TeSS.

-In parallel, Martin worked on improving the devops behind the [PaNOSC TeSSHub](https://tesshub.hzdr.de) to enable quicky spinning up new TeSS instances that each have their own subdomain.
+In parallel, Martin worked on improving the devops behind the [PaNOSC TeSSHub](https://tesshub.hzdr.de) to enable quickly spinning up new TeSS instances that each have their own subdomain.
 He created a different subdomain for each of DALIA, OERSI, GTN/KCD, and OERhub.
 Finally, we wrote a script that uploaded all open educational resources and learning material from each source